uprighted-learners/unit-1-article-preview/readme.md

 ## Learning

-In this lab, we will put what we have learned about the CSS flexbox layout to use.
+In this exercise, we will put what we have learned about the CSS flexbox layout to use.
 We will also continue to practice with responsive units of measurement and responsive design.
 This will also require the continued practice of styling with CSS and referencing another wire frame.

 Topics: